 For this mission, we will use the latin alphabet (A-Z).
 You are given a text with latin letters and punctuation symbols.
 You need to check if the sentence is a pangram or not.
 Case does not matter.

-Output: Whether the sentence is a pangram or not as a boolean.
+Output: Whether the sentence is a pangram or not as logic value (bool).

 How it is used: Pangrams have been used to display typefaces, test equipment, and develop skills in handwriting, calligraphy, and keyboarding for ages.